pantaluna/esp32-mjd-starter-kit/Projects/esp32_ads1115_adc_using_lib/components/mjd_ads1115/README.md

-### I2C and wire length
+### Wire length on the I2C pins SCL and SDA

-- It is important to have stable I2C connections for a breadboard setup: use **good quality breadboards** (many have bad contacts, especially ones that have been used for a while), use ****short good quality Dupont cables**.
-In my experience a stock Dupont cable of 30cm is too long when using these modules on a breadboards (especially for the SCL and SDA connections).
-A 5cm Dupont cable always works.
+- It is important to have stable I2C connections for a breadboard setup: use **good quality breadboards** (many have bad contacts, especially ones that have been used for a while), use ****short good quality Dupont cables.
+In my experience a stock Dupont cable of 30cm is too long when using these modules on a breadboards (especially for the SCL and SDA connections). **A 5cm Dupont cable always works.**
-- It is better to solder everything together on a PCB as soon as possible and use quality wires and the best connectors.
+- It is better to solder everything on a PCB as soon as possible, use quality wires and the best connectors.
 - Guidelines "Topic: I2C flakiness:  best strategy to identify and fix?" https://forum.arduino.cc/index.php?topic=509323.0

+### Wire length on the Ax analog input pins

+- Using **a 5 meter copper wire (22 AWG)** for the analog pin did not affect the voltage readings.
+Longer wires might.
+- For longer lengths adding a small 750 Ohm resistor in series with the input pin helps to reduce bandwidth noise.
+- For extreme long length it is advised to convert the voltage output of the device to a current output.